-- 1. Click the () arrow next to a stack in the Inventory list.
+- 1. Click the (>) arrow next to a stack in the Inventory list.
 The stack details are displayed. - 2.
 Select the Allow routing between networks checkbox.
 To disable routing, deselect the checkbox. - 3.
-When Allow routing between networks is selected, \odot icon is displayed next to networks that can be routed.
-If the \odot icon is not visible, it implies that routing is turned off for the network. - 4.
+When Allow routing between networks is selected, icon is displayed next to networks that can be routed.
+If the icon is not visible, it implies that routing is turned off for the network. - 4.
 To configure routing for a network, select the network to view the routing options: - a.
 Select the Allow routing checkbox to turn on routing.
 To turn off routing, deselect the checkbox. - b.
-Configure either of the following options to assign an IP for the network: - Automatic (default) The network will receive IP address from a DHCP server. - Static Define the IP address assignment for the network by entering the following network parameters: - Network IP address Enter the IP address for the network. - Subnet mask Enter the subnet mask for the network. - 5.
+Configure either of the following options to assign an IP for the network: - Automatic (default) The network will receive IP address from a DHCP server. - Static Define the IP address assignment for the network by entering the following network parameters:

+- Network IP address Enter the IP address for the network. - Subnet mask Enter the subnet mask for the network. - 5.
 Click Save to apply configuration changes.

-- A minimum of two wired networks must be configured in the site to perform routing. - The Instant On switch must be online to configure routing.
+The Instant On switch must be online to configure routing.